MSSW Application Requirements and Instructions

 One-Year Residency for Working Professionals

-The One-Year Residency for Working Professionals pathway is for students currently employed in social services or nonprofit agencies.
-Students complete the same 60-credit degree requirement through a combination of part-time and full-time study over no fewer than four terms and no longer than four years.
+This pathway is designed for students currently employed in social services or nonprofit agencies.
+Students complete the 60-credit degree through part-time and full-time study over no fewer than four terms and no longer than four years.

-• The program includes a pre-residency period, usually two years of part-time enrollment while working full-time, followed by a residency year of full-time enrollment.
+• The pathway normally includes two years of part-time enrollment while working full-time, followed by a full-time residency year.

 • During residency, students complete 28 practicum hours per week at their place of employment.

-• Of those 28 hours, 14 hours of usual employment activities may be counted.
+• Up to 14 hours of usual employment activities may be counted.

-Note: Students working at an agency that has hosted a Columbia student within the last three years for practicum learning may be eligible for a tuition discount.
+Students employed by an agency that has hosted a Columbia student for practicum learning within the past three years may be eligible for a tuition discount.

 General Application Requirements

 Applicants must submit all materials directly to the Office of Admissions.
-Materials submitted through an agent or third-party vendor are not accepted.
+Materials submitted through an agent or third-party vendor are not accepted, except for approved government and partner programs identified by CSSW.

 Required Materials